 PASC = Program Academic Study Committee.
 Please refer to the PT Program Handbook for more information regarding academic review processes, and the PASC Terms of Reference.

-PT Class of 2022 Sessional Dates; Approved by PTCC November 2019
+PT Class of 2024 Sessional Dates; Approved by PTCC January 2022; Approved by PTEC March 2022

-^{} Official Convocation date to be confirmed by the Office of the Registrar, in early 2022
+^{} Official Convocation date to be confirmed by the Office of the Registrar, in early 2024